mtorpey/journey/final.md

 > _(One blank label)_

+Stick the following label on the board, over the label with 3 crosses for NATO:

+> _(An EU flag)_

 Shuffle the enclosed Event cards into Event deck, without looking at them.

 Destroy all Event and Special Ability cards with a letter "B" on the back.

 ### Cards to include ###
 - (E) **Rogue State**: Open Envelope D.  Destroy this card.
 - (E) **Exit**: This country leaves the EU.
 Stick a yellow sticker on it.
 If it was already non-EU, choose an EU country to leave.
 - (E) **Brexit**: The UK votes to leave the EU.
 Either put a yellow sticker on it, or ignore the will of the people and take another Event card.
-- (E) **Capitalism is Unfair**: Whoever has fewest destination cards gives one to another player.
+- (E) **Capitalism is Unfair**: Whoever has fewest destination cards gives one to another player (not their home city).
 In case of a tie, all tied players do so.

 ## Envelope K ##
 ### Instructions sheet ###
 _The Fall of Capitalism_

 After 45 years of cold war against the Eastern Bloc, the West is exhausted.
 Market chaos, spiralling military spending, and a failure to keep up with the Soviets in living standards have created the backdrop to the fall of an ideology.
-Socialist parties across the West have made unprecedented gains, and desparate attempts to crush the left wing have only turned the people further against the establishment.
+Socialist parties across the West have made unprecedented gains, and desparate attempts to crush the Left have only turned the people further against the establishment.
 General strikes have taken hold across Western Europe, bringing government after government to their knees.
 Even the United States has been forced to capitulate to Communist elements from within, and its very existence is uncertain as civil unrest causes several states to begin to secede.
 In the chaos, the USSR begins what it calls a peacekeeping mission in Alaska, with the embattled Washington powerless to stop them.

 With its superpower gone, NATO is defunct, the market economy is discredited, and democracy itself begins to slip away.
 In this post-capitalist Europe, Moscow acts more boldly, and begins to describe the Warsaw Pact openly as what it has always been in secret: a Soviet Empire.